Fethi-Bencherki/Fethi-Bencherki.github.io/_pages/about.md

       <a href="https://raw.githubusercontent.com/mlresearch/v283/main/assets/bencherki25a/bencherki25a.pdf">
         Adaptive Control of Positive Systems with Application to Learning in SSP Problems
       </a>
-      has been accepted for publication in Proceedings of the
-      <i>7th Annual Learning for Dynamics & Control Conference (L4DC), PMLR</i>.
+      has been accepted for publication in Proceedings of the   <a href="https://sites.google.com/umich.edu/l4dc2025/"> 7th Annual Learning for Dynamics & Control Conference (L4DC), PMLR.
     </span>
   </li>